 Font group:

-Here, we’ll tell you to highlight text in your document and have a free play with this group.
+Here, we’ll tell you to highlight text in your document and have free play with this group.
 (There’s no better way to become familiar with Microsoft Word introduction font options).
-You can set the font typeface for text (based on your system’s inbuilt fonts), and change its look (includes size, bold, italics, underline, superscript, subscript, color highlight, etc.) and use Microsoft Word introduction Art to add instant drama to your text.
-Also, explore the command that changes the casing of selected text with just one click, to uppercase, lowercase, sentence case, etc. (refer pic above for details).
+You can set the font typeface for text (based on your system’s inbuilt fonts), change its look (includes size, bold, italics, underline, superscript, subscript, color highlight, etc.), and use Microsoft Word Introduction Art to add instant drama to your text.
+Also, explore the command that changes the casing of selected text with just one click to uppercase, lowercase, sentence case, etc. (refer to pic above for details).

-Microsoft Word introduction also provides for more advanced options through a single right-click of your mouse.
-Again, try this right now as you select some text, right-click, and choose the “Font…” option.
+Microsoft Word introduction also provides more advanced options through a single right-click of your mouse.
+Again, try this now as you select some text, right-click, and choose the “Font…” option.

 This window has advanced options that give you greater control of your text.
-Of special interest are the “Text Effects” and “Advanced” tabs to capture Microsoft Word introduction coveted formatting features.
-You can add shadows and reflections to your text, give it an outer glow, change the spacing between letters, and a lot more.
+The “Text Effects” and “Advanced” tabs are of special interest to capture Microsoft Word introduction coveted formatting features.
+You can add shadows and reflections to your text, give it an outer glow, change the spacing between letters, and more.

 -